Get ready: Summer travel season is here. And we're here to help you do it better this year.

 Yes, the web behemoth is also indisputably the best search engine for finding flight deals.
 It's loaded with features that can help you zero in on the cheapest flights, has filters so you only see the flights you want to book, and much more.
 You can even set Google Flights price alerts to track fares and book when prices drop.
 Not sure where you want to go?
 Google Flights Explore mode will show you the cheapest places to fly from your home airport.

-If you ask us, no other search engine comes close.
 No other site gives you so many tools to find the cheapest tickets, then book direct with the airline.
 Read our master guide to using Google Flights!

 Sure, some online travel agencies (OTAs) can occasionally find you cheaper prices.
 But those savings may not always be worth it – especially when flights get canceled or change schedules and you need to work through a middleman to sort out your trip.
-If nothing else, COVID-19 has shown travelers the value of booking straight with your airline.
+If nothing else, the pandemic has shown travelers the value of booking straight with your airline.

 At the very least, start every flight search using Google Flights, then fan out to other sites to see if you can score an even better deal.
 You'll thank us later.